 What’s a Rutgers?

-In the early 19th century, trustee and Revolutionary War veteran Colonel Henry Rutgers, left, donated vital funds to sustain the institution; in 1825, we renamed the school in his honor.
+In the early 19th century, trustee and Revolutionary War veteran Colonel Henry Rutgers, right, donated vital funds to sustain the institution; in 1825, we renamed the school in his honor.

 New Jersey’s Land-Grant Institution